How to Baby Proof a Montessori Nursery

 What is a Montessori Nursery?

 A Montessori nursery is a space in your home prepared for your baby.
-There are 4 areas in a Montessori nursery: a space for sleeping, feeding, changing/dressing and movement/play.
-Your baby should sleep in your room during the night for at least 6 months, as recommended by the AAP (American Academy of Pediatrics).
+There are four main areas in a Montessori nursery: a space for sleeping, feeding, changing/dressing, and movement/play.
+Your baby should sleep in your bedroom during the night for at least 6 months, as recommended by the AAP (American Academy of Pediatrics).
 Because of this, your baby may not sleep in the nursery for some time.
-This is helpful as you have many more frequent night feedings for the first few months and it is beneficial for your baby to be near you.
-However, you can use the floor bed for daytime naps, I did this and really liked it!
+It is helpful to have your baby in your bedroom with you, as you have many more frequent night feedings for the first few months, and it is beneficial for your baby to be near you.
+However, you can use the floor bed for daytime naps.
+We did many of the daytime naps on the floorbeds with our twins, and it worked out really well.

 A common Montessori bassinet is a Moses Basket, which you could place directly onto the floor bed.
 They also make stands for Moses baskets that you can place next to your bedside for the first few months.
 After your baby outgrows their bassinet, you could use a floor bed in your room if you are not yet wanting to move them into their own room.
-We did this and it worked out well.
+We did this, and it worked out well.
+For more information on how we handled sleep with our twins, check out this video or read about it here!

 An Overview of the Areas in a Montessori Nursery